 - The pay stubs can be printed by the employee if desired

 The information found on a pay stub varies depending on what each state requires.

 How Can a Payroll Service Help with Direct Deposit?

 Time is money, and you don’t want to waste time (especially as a medium or small business owner) running payroll and managing payroll taxes.
 A payroll service can handle those tasks for you.
 It should also be able to help you produce pay stubs compliant with local regulations, wherever you are in the country.)

 Cloud-based payroll software makes the information available anywhere and from any device.
 The direct deposit process should be seamless with a top-notch customer support team that’s a phone call away should any questions arise.
-For more information on how Paycor can help with your payroll and direct deposit, contact our support team.
+For more information on how Paycor can help with your payroll and direct deposit, contact our sales team.

 Stay Up to Date